ionoid/docs.ionoid.io/docs/_advanced-settings.md

 If you have cellular connectivity problems or even WiFi related ones, the *Connectivity Check* feature will allow you to:

-- Monitor connectivity,
-- Try to recover,
+- Monitor connectivity status and try to recover.
-- Or reconfigure the connectivity,
+- Reconfigure the connectivity.
-- And if all fails, reboot the device again.
+- Reboot the device if all fails.

 However rebooting devices should be last resort operation, usually reconfiguring connectivity will solve the problem.